Skip to Content

 • Creates a tmux session for each agent (aigon-f108-cc, aigon-f108-gg, aigon-f108-cx)

-• Opens terminal windows and launches each agent with feature-do
+• Opens terminal windows and launches each implementer with feature-do via the CLI

 • Each agent reads the same spec but builds independently in their own worktree